yohanesgultom/nlp-experiments/java/nlp/README.dist.md

 ## Name Entity Recognizer

-Annotate a raw text file containing Indonesian sentences separated by newline.
-See [training_data.clean](https://github.com/yohanesgultom/nlp-experiments/blob/master/data/ner/training_data.clean) as example.
-The output will be [output.txt](https://github.com/yohanesgultom/nlp-experiments/blob/master/data/ner/output.txt) (in the same folder).
-While scenario is an integer value representing index of scenario (use 1 for default scenario)
+Provide an MUC annotated text file containing Indonesian such as [training_data.clean](https://github.com/yohanesgultom/nlp-experiments/blob/master/data/ner/training_data.clean) as example.
+The output will be [output.txt](https://github.com/yohanesgultom/nlp-experiments/blob/master/data/ner/output.txt) (in the same folder) and scenario id, an integer value representing index of scenario (use 1 for default scenario)

 Usage:
 ```